collective-soundworks/soundworks/README.md

 var playerPerformance = new MyPlayerPerformance(...);
 var envPerformance = new MyEnvPerformance(...);

-// Map the server modules to the 'player' client type (and root URL): server.map('player', sync, checkin, playerPerformance);
+// Map the server modules to the 'player' client type (and root URL) server.map('player', sync, checkin, playerPerformance);

 // Map the server modules to the 'env' client type (and /env URL)